 We’ve always thought we preferred escaping to beaches and the mountains over the hustle and bustle of cities but the more cities we visit the more we realise we love a good city break as much as the next person!
 Some of our favourite cities around the world are London, Rome, New York, Paris and Sydney and we are in awe of some landmarks around the world, especially when they are beautifully illuminated of an evening.
+They inspire us to decorate our own space with neon lights – perhaps from the Neon Mama team – in order to give our homes a city feel.
+All of the lights in these locations make the place so much more exciting.
 Festive Lights has released a really interesting infographic that was also featured on Business Insider about lighting around the world and how much it costs to keep the world’s landmarks and light shows lit up.
 We wanted to share some of our favourite illuminated landmarks around the world and would love to hear some of yours!

 THE EIFFEL TOWER